 Tai Chi Chuan is sometimes referred to as “Thirteen postures” or “Thirteen patterns”, these patterns include “Eight Jin Patterns,” also called the “Eight Doors” and five foot work patterns referred to as the “Five Strategic Stepping patterns”.
 According to the Tai Chi Chuan classics the eight Jin patterns are related to the eight trigrams (BaGua) and the five foot work patterns are related to the “Five Elements”.
 Jin refers to Chinese martial power it is a combination of “Li” (muscular power) and Qi (a term for universal energy).
 The eight trigrams are Heaven, Earth, Water, Fire, corresponding to the four main sides, and Wind, Thunder, Lake and Mountain corresponding to the four diagonal corners.
 The five elements are: Metal, Water, Wood, Fire and Earth.
-Peng, Lu, Ji and An are the four major Jin patterns that have become the four major crucial foundations of the Tai Chi Chuan practice.
-Cai, Lie, Zhou and Kao are four supporting Jin patterns that make tai chi chuan a well rounded martial art.
-Then add the five strategic stepping patterns and you have the complete martial art of Tai Chi Chuan.
+Peng (Ward off), Lu (Roll back), Ji (Press) and An (Push) are the four major Jin patterns that have become the four major crucial foundations of the Tai Chi Chuan practice.
+Cai (Pluck), Lie (Split), Zhou (Elbow) and Kao (Bump) are four supporting Jin patterns that make tai chi chuan a well rounded martial art.
+Then add the five strategic stepping patterns (Front, Back, Left, Right and Central Equilibrium) and you have the complete martial art of Tai Chi Chuan.

 Diagram of the Thirteen Postures